Iwamgad/EMovies/README.md

 ## <ins> Description </ins>
-A watch-list app built with Flask using the OMDb API with CRUD and user authentication.
+A movie search app built with Flask using the OMDb API with CRUD and user authentication.
 The application makes use of the movie database API (omdb).

 ## Features
 Here are the features in summary: